alexandra-pritoula/airline_passenger_satisfaction/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The aim of this project is to determine the main factors affecting airline passenger's satisfaction levels using a customer survey data set.
-Numerous Machine Learning models were trained, evaluated and compared.
-The best model will be fine-tuned to predict new passenger satisfaction levels.
-Note: this project is still a work in progress.
+Numerous standard machine learning models and neural networks were trained, evaluated and compared.
+The best model, a deep neural network, has been fine-tuned to predict new passenger satisfaction levels.

 <!-- INSTALLATION AND SETUP -->
 ## Installation and Setup